LSEG-API-Samples/Example.EikonAPI.MessengerChatBot.Python.SymbologyChatBot/README.md

 * [Authors](#author)
 * [References](#references)

-## <a id="overview"></a>Symbology Convertion Chat Bot Demo overview
+## <a id="overview"></a>Symbology Conversion Chat Bot Demo overview

 This demo application shows how to integrates [Messenger Bot API](https://developers.refinitiv.com/messenger-api) with [Eikon Data API](https://developers.refinitiv.com/eikon-apis/eikon-data-api) to be a basic [Python](https://www.python.org/) chat bot application.
-The symbology chat bot receives a symbology convertion request from users in the chatroom, then uses Eikon Data API to covert the requested symbol and lets the Bot API response to user.
+The symbology chat bot receives a symbology conversion  request from users in the chatroom, then uses Eikon Data API to covert the requested symbol and lets the Bot API response to user.

 ![Figure-1](images/chat_bot_symbology_result.png "Chatbot Symbology")